 The terms and conditions of employment of the several categories of staff in a university library should be consonant with the established terms and conditions of employment of staff in related categories elsewhere within the university.
 Terms and conditions of employment for librarians, for example, should parallel those of the rest of the university's academic staff, just as terms and conditions of employment for the library's clerical and student staff should parallel those of similar employees within the university as a whole.
-More specific guidance on these matters is provided in the following documents: "Statement on Faculty Status of College and University Librarians" and "Library Education and Personnel Utilization."

-A comprehensive university library personnel management program should address recruitment, appointment, promotion, tenure, dismissal, appeal, definition of position responsibilities, classification and pay plans, orientation and training programs, review of employee performance, and counseling.
+A comprehensive university library personnel management program should address recruitment, appointment, promotion, tenure, dismissal, appeal, definition of position responsibilities, classification and pay plans, orientation and training programs, review of employee performance, staff development, and counseling.